janvanmansum/easy-public-doc/src/main/resources/markdown/sword2.md

 ![overview](img/sword2.png)

 1. Client creates a deposit package.
-2. Client sends deposit package to SWORD Service, getting back a URL te track the deposit's state.
+2. Client sends deposit package to SWORD Service, getting back a URL to track the deposit's state.
 3. SWORD Service unzips and validates deposit.
-4. EASY Ingest Flow performs checks and transformations and creates an dataset in Archival Storage.
+4. EASY Ingest Flow performs checks and transformations and creates a dataset in Archival Storage.
 5. EASY Ingest Flow reports back success of failure to SWORD Service.

 3-5.
 During this time the Client periodically checks the deposit state through the URL received in step 2.
-If the final state of `ARCHIVED` is reached, the how process is concluded successfully.
+If the final state of `ARCHIVED` is reached, the process is concluded successfully.
 Other outcomes may be `INVALID` (the package did not meet the requirements of the SWORD service) or `REJECTED` (the package did not meet the requirements of the EASY Ingest Flow).

 ### Example Code